open-amt-cloud-toolkit/mps/docs/Local/installMPS.md

 2\.
 Open the app.config.js file using a text editor to configure IP Address settings.

 3\.
-Set the *rpsServerIP* and *serverIP* to your device's IP address.
+Set the *rpsServerIP* and *serverIP* to your development device's IP Address.
 Save and close the file.

+Example:

 ``` javascript hl_lines="4 5"
   const validExtensions = ['.png', '.jpeg', '.jpg', '.svg'];